(she/her)

 Often rebooked

-For our initial session, let's plan on spending about an hour together.
-It’s completely normal to feel a bit nervous about the first session.
-Please remember that there’s no need, nor do I recommend diving into deep topics immediately.
-The main goal of our initial meeting is to establish a foundation, for me to collect the necessary background information for future sessions, and most importantly, for you to share why you’ve come to therapy and what progress means for you.
-I am eager to hear all about this.
-During this time, I will also provide guidance on the preferred methods for contacting me between sessions, as well as the expected response times.
-I look forward to answering your questions and am here to provide clear answers and to understand how I can best support you throughout our work together.
+Our first session is really a chance for us to begin getting to know one another.
+It's completely normal to feel a bit nervous.
+Please remember that there's no need, nor do I recommend diving into deep topics immediately.
+The main goal is to establish a foundation, for me to collect the necessary background information for future sessions, and most importantly, for you to share what led you to feel that now might be the right time for support.
+I look forward to hearing all about this.
+Also, during this time, I’ll share the best ways to reach me between sessions and what you can expect in terms of response times.
 I want you to get the most out of our time together, always.

 Other specialties